 The TV area located at the far end of the Common Room, is connected to a DVD player, Foxtel (pay TV), as well as the usual free-to-air TV channels.
 Postgraduates are welcome to use this room.

 Named 'Le Chat Noir' (The Black Cat) the College Bar is a major social hub and an important part of College social life.
 The bar is open for formal events and often open between 8.30pm - 10.30pm.
 It sells food, sweets and drinks, alcoholic and non alcoholic.
 It is run by the College and staffed by a College-employed Bar Manager and resident bar staff.
 All bar staff must have a Responsible Service of Alcohol Certificate.
 The Principal has absolute discretion in regard to the bar, including prices, opening and closing times, and the regulation of people using it.

-Situated on the ground floor of the Homer Wing, the A.R.Main Room houses a snooker table, donated to the College by the late Trevor Wigney, Master of Burgmann, 1976–1980.
-The classic style table is free to use.
-The snooker room is open between 9am - 11pm.
-There are both snooker and pool balls.
-Use of the room is restricted to residents and their guests.
+Situated on the ground floor, the common room houses a snooker table, donated to the College by the late Trevor Wigney, Master of Burgmann, 1976–1980.
+The classic style table is free to use and there are both snooker and pool balls.

 One of the traditional Burgmann formal events is the Burgmann Snooker competition 'Dawborn'.
 The competition is played for weeks, eliminating people until the final match between the last two players.
 The final match is preceeded by a formal dinner and drinks.
 During the match people socialise and watch the competition being decided.
 The Dawborn competition has been running at Burgmann since 1984 and is known as an event with much ‘panache’.